Acres Homes, Houston: Cityscape

 The community has 9 sqmi of land, much of it in a pine forest.
 Not much of the land, as of 2002, is used for commercial or industrial purposes.
 Acres Homes had 8,548 housing units in 2002; 31% were rental units.
 Housing includes mostly smaller tract-style houses, many with wooden frames, with a smaller number of larger houses on lots with trees.
 Kristen Mack of the Houston Chronicle stated in 2002 that the lots of the "comfortable" larger houses were "well-maintained" while the smaller houses, among them many shotgun houses were "ramshackle".
 Absentee landlords owned many of the smaller houses.

 Rafael Longoria and Susan Rogers of the Rice Design Alliance said that the layout of Acres Homes could be described as "rurban," a word coined in 1918 which describes an area with a mix of urban and rural characteristics.
 Undeveloped land permeates Acres Homes in a checkerboard-like pattern.

 In 2002 Mack stated "Fairly or not, Acres Homes has become synonymous with "urban blight" in Houston" and that Acres Homes "can best be described as a bit schizophrenic."
 Many acres of land in the community are empty.
 In 2002, many of the formerly large properties had been sectioned off, and horses were commonplace in the neighborhood.
 Most areas in Acres Homes had no curbs, no sidewalks, and no storm drains.
 Deep ditches lined many of the streets.
 As of 2008 Acres Homes has the largest concentration of closed landfills in Houston, including permitted and unpermitted ones.

 Culture

 According to Sammie Mae Ford, a resident of Acres Homes quoted in the Houston Chronicle, in the 1920s most of the residents had gardens in their yards and raised chickens and hogs.
 Ford described Acres Homes as "like it was the country" and "a place where people had to help each other."

 In rap media Acres Homes is nicknamed the "44," pronounced "fo-fo."
 The name originates from the #44 METRO bus route that goes through Acres Homes.

+Many residents own horses as well, and it is a common sight to see residents riding on horseback on major streets.